← Back to Resources

 • Purpose-built for AS9102 Rev C workflows.
 The UI and data model are oriented around Forms 1-3 and the objective evidence you need for each characteristic.

-• High-accuracy drawing + note recognition.
+• High-accuracy drawing and note recognition.
 Users call out the speed and accuracy of ballooning and note extraction, especially on dense aerospace drawings.

 • Centralized inspection results.
-Same system handles in-process, DIP/WIP, and FAI, so Form 3 isn’t a disconnected artifact.
+Same system handles in-process, DIP/WIP, and FAI, so Form 3 is not a disconnected artifact.

 • CMM import to auto-populate results.
 Pulls measurement outputs into the FAIR quickly, cutting manual copy/paste risk.

 • ITAR-friendly cloud posture.
-GroundControl markets CUI-compliant, U.S.-hosted GovCloud-style deployments, which aligns with common ITAR cloud practices (U.S. residency + controlled access).
+GroundControl markets CUI-compliant, U.S.-hosted GovCloud-style deployments, which align with common ITAR cloud practices.

 Cons

 • Cloud-first approach may need IT buy-off.
-If your organization is used to desktop-only ITAR handling, you’ll want to align on hosting, access policy, and support-person restrictions before rolling out.
-(That’s true for any SaaS under ITAR.)
+If your organization is used to desktop-only ITAR handling, align on hosting, access policy, and support-person restrictions before rollout.

 Pricing